Proven-Paradox/shaper-system/Handbook.md

 * **Physical Defense:** This statistic represents your ability to mitigate mundane strikes sent against you.
 This could imply being quick enough to dodge attacks, tough enough to just ignore them, being equipped with armor or shields to protect you, or a combination of these effects.
 You start with 10 Physical Defense.
 You add your Toughness and Finesse to physical defense.
 * **Mental Defense:** Do you see the pattern yet?
 Mental defense enables you to mitigate damage you would otherwise take from energy attacks.
 High mental defense can imply being trained in counterspells or arcane shielding techniques, understanding and utilizing equipment or technology that dampens or redirects energy directed at you, or just being so resilient that you can endure the attack without harm.
 You start with 10 Mental Defense.
 You add your Heart and Soul to mental defense.
 	* Some Abilities or effects sometimes use a value called "Defense Bonus."
 This is just your total defense without the base +10 everyone starts with.
 This value is mostly of concern to characters attempting to get some offensive value from their defensive stats.
 If the value in question is Physical Defense, it will be listed as Physical Defense Bonus, and the same for Mental Defense Bonus.
 * **Initiative:** A bit of an odd one out.
 At the beginning of a dangerous encounter (usually but not always combat) you make an initiative roll.
 This determines the order in which characters act.
-You add your Finesse to initiative rolls.
+You add your Finesse and Soul to initiative rolls.

 How one uses these attributes will be described in Chapter 10.